plgd-dev/doc/content/en/deployment/k8s.md

 ## Getting started

 In our GitHub repository you can find `charts/` folder with plgd hub [Helm chart](https://helm.sh/docs/topics/charts/).
 This chart is automatically published to the Helm registry `https://charts.plgd.dev` during the release.
 Version of the chart is in sync with the appversion, matching the release tag _(e.g. 2.1.1)_.
+All configuration values are documented [here](https://github.com/plgd-dev/hub/tree/main/charts/plgd-hub#values).

 ### Install Certificate Manager